The United Nations Office for Project Services (UNOPS)

 The festival is part of a broader campaign led by the President of UNGA, who earlier this year launched a global call to action on plastic pollution.
 The campaign focuses on phasing out the use of single-use plastics and aims to raise awareness of the impact of plastics on the environment and human health.

-Ms. Espinosa Garcés will also visit the UNOPS Antigua and Barbuda Science and Innovation Park, for a special event that will be attended by the Prime Minister of Antigua and Barbuda, Gaston Browne, Norway's Minister of Climate and Environment, Ola Elvestuen, and the Ambassador of Antigua and Barbuda to the UN, H.E.
+Ms. Espinosa Garcés also visited the UNOPS Antigua and Barbuda Science and Innovation Park, for a special event attended by the Prime Minister of Antigua and Barbuda, Gaston Browne, Norway's Minister of Climate and Environment, Ola Elvestuen, and the Ambassador of Antigua and Barbuda to the UN, H.E.
 Walton A Webson.

-The event will include presentations from leading global technology and renewable energy companies, including SONY, Spotify, Minesto and Saildrone, while the winning team of the 2019 ‘Dadlihack 2.0’ hackathon, held at the centre in February, will also participate.
+The event included presentations from leading global technology and renewable energy companies, including SONY, Spotify, Minesto and Saildrone, while the winning team of the 2019 ‘Dadlihack 2.0’ hackathon, held at the centre in February, also participated.

 The Science and Innovation Park brings together local entrepreneurs to drive innovative approaches in the areas of climate change and clean energy technology – a first of its kind in the Caribbean.

-More information on the festival can be found here.
+More information on the 'Play it out' festival can be found here.